Shopify/react-native-skia/docs/docs/getting-started/installation.md

 cd example && yarn && yarn start
 ```

-To run the example project on iOS, you will need to run `pod install` and on Android you will also need Android NDK to be installed ([see here](#android)).
+To run the example project on iOS, you will need to run `pod install`, and on Android, you will also need Android NDK to be installed ([see here](#android)).